 That my friends is the great advice from Antoinette Matlins.
 I’ll mention that I sell pearls and have a number of pearl importers that I work with.

 Different areas of the world export different types of pearls.
+When you are choosing pearls be sure to see all the beauty on offer from different locales.
 We even get some pearls here in America.

 As pioneering pearl farmer John Latendresse famously said, “It is not the pristine clear blue waters of Tahiti with half naked women diving for pearls, rather it’s the muddy rivers of Tennessee, a little bit less romantic, but maybe more intriguing.”